-Who created the universe-and how?
-How will the world end?
-Why do so many cultures have a flood story similar to Noah's Ark?
-What do mythic monsters-the minotaur in the labyrinth, Medusa, the Midgard Serpent, the wendigo-reveal about the human mind?
-In this course, students answer these and other questions by exploring myth-making across time and around the globe.
+Prerequisite: ECM 1120 or equivalent Offered: Periodically based on student need questions by exploring myth-making across time and around the globe.
 Each semester, the course will examine at least four mythological traditions, including those of non-Western cultures.
 Examples might include ancient Egyptian, Classical Greek, Chinese, and Norse.
 Myths are read in English translation and will be organized either by regional tradition or by types of myth.
 Students will be encouraged to connect myth-making with the modern world and contemporary fiction, such as the Percy Jackson series.
 We examine the claims of controversial thinkers who use myths to explain human behavior.